kfechter/LegionY530Ubuntu/README.md

 ## 5. Install Ubuntu

 Once the live desktop loads, open a terminal and run the following command `sudo rmmod ideapad_laptop`.
 This command will enable wifi.
-If you are using a wired connection, this step isn't necessary, and a later step will permanently disable this module so wifi always works.
+If you are using a wired connection, this step isn't necessary.

+If the rmmod for ideapad_laptop isn't working, you may need to perform the following steps

+run the command `echo "options r8822be aspm=0" | sudo tee /etc/modprobe.d/r8822be.conf`
+run the command `sudo rmmod r8822be` run the command `sudo modprobe r8822be`

 Select the "Install Ubuntu" icon on the desktop and follow the wizard to install Ubuntu on your desired drive.
 Once completed, select the option to restart the computer.

 ## 6. Install any available updates

+once you are at the desktop, open the terminal and run `sudo rmmod ideapad_laptop` if you are using wifi.

+If the above command does not get wifi working, you may need to perform the following steps

+run the command `echo "options r8822be aspm=0" | sudo tee /etc/modprobe.d/r8822be.conf`
+run the command `sudo rmmod r8822be` run the command `sudo modprobe r8822be`

-once you are at the desktop, open the terminal and run `sudo rmmod ideapad_laptop` if you are using wifi. without closing the terminal, run the following command `sudo apt-update && sudo apt dist-upgrade`.
-Follow any terminal prompts and when updates are complete, leave the terminal open.
+Without closing the terminal, run the following command `sudo apt-update && sudo apt dist-upgrade`.
+Follow any terminal prompts and when updates are complete, restart the computer.
+After rebooting, follow the above steps for getting wifi working. the next step will get wifi working permanently.

 ## 7. Use ukuu to update the kernel

-## 8. Get Wifi Working (For Realtek Wifi Cards)
+open a terminal

+If wifi is not working, try performing the following

+run `sudo rmmod ideapad_laptop`

+If the above command does not get wifi working, you may need to perform the following steps

+run the command `echo "options r8822be aspm=0" | sudo tee /etc/modprobe.d/r8822be.conf`
+run the command `sudo rmmod r8822be` run the command `sudo modprobe r8822be`

+once wifi is working (or if you are using wired ethernet)

+run the command `sudo add-apt-repository ppa:teejee2008/ppa` and follow the prompt run the command ` sudo apt-get install -y ukuu`

+Open ukuu from the application screen, then find kernel v4.20 in the list and select it for installation.

+After the kernel is installed, reboot the laptop.
+Wifi should be working, but if it isnt perform the following

+run the command `echo "options r8822be aspm=0" | sudo tee /etc/modprobe.d/r8822be.conf`
+run the command `sudo rmmod r8822be` run the command `sudo modprobe r8822be`

 ## 9. Install Nvidia drivers and Nvidia-prime packages.